 Fill these Homemade Fortune Cookies with your own personal fortunes for a fun and delicious crafty treat!

-Homemade fortune cookies are so fun.
 I love when food crosses into the craft category and these cookies certainly do.

-Then add in your flour, and whip until the flour *just* disappears:
+Add flour, and whip until the flour *just* disappears:

-Here’s the step-by-step video tutorial.
+Here’s the step-by-step video tutorial, and the recipe is below.
 Enjoy!

 Homemade Fortune Cookies